ipfs/ipfs-camp-2022/README.md

 ### Photos and Media

-For 📸 Photos, join our **INSERT HOW TO SEE PHOTOS HERE**
+For 📸 Photos, head to **INSERT HOW TO SEE PHOTOS HERE**

-You can upload photos, videos, documents, etc. at **INSERT HOW TO CONTRIBUTE HERE**

 ## Schedule Overview

 The schedule for the event can be found at **https://2022.ipfs.camp/#schedule**

-Join other campers and chat on the [IPFS Camp Slack](https://join.slack.com/t/ipfs-camp/shared_invite/zt-1gh6dc0ua-T0oVLSHNkvteGheH7cyiDg)!
+Join other campers and stay connected on the [IPFS Camp Slack](https://join.slack.com/t/ipfs-camp/shared_invite/zt-1gh6dc0ua-T0oVLSHNkvteGheH7cyiDg)!